 Here’s our other great example of ethics research.

 Researchers have investigated workplace morality, in which a supervisor makes unethical, immoral, illegal or downright sleazy requests of a subordinate.
-Such a demand might involve a white lie about the manager’s absence from work, a claimed expense for which no receipt is produced, or a sexual advance.
+Such a demand might involve a white lie about the manager’s absence from work, a claimed expense for which there is no receipt, or a sexual advance.

 Do these things happen?
 Yes, indeed: almost ten percent of workers in a 2013 survey reported feeling pressured at work to compromise their personal code of conduct.

-When this happens, what choices do you, as an employee, have?
+When a boss pressures you at work what choices do you, as an employee, have?

 - As a last resort, you could quit the job and work elsewhere.